 Who We Are

-Latinx Talk is an online, interdisciplinary, peer-reviewed, and moderated forum for the circulation and discussion of original research, commentary, and creative work in brief and diverse formats such as essays (500-1800 words), multimedia presentations, podcasts, and short video.
-We believe in providing a space for ideas, research, and creativity that may foster critical dialogues.
+Latinx Talk is an online, interdisciplinary, peer-reviewed, and moderated forum for the circulation and discussion of original research, commentary, and creative work in brief and diverse formats such as essays (500-2000 words), multimedia presentations, podcasts, and short video.
+We believe in providing a space for Chicanx and Latinx Studies ideas, research, and creativity that may foster critical dialogues.
 As a forum, we host conversations on important topics and publish single-author or collaborative work.
 We welcome reader’s comments on the site.

-Latinx Talk welcomes submissions from Latinx, Chicanx, Gender and Sexuality, and Ethnic Studies scholars.
-We also welcome essays, reports, and opinion pieces from individuals and organizations involved in organizing on issues of concern to these multiple communities.
+Latinx Talk welcomes work from individuals and organizations involved in organizing on issues of concern to all and multiple Chicanx and Latinx communities.
 All publications represent the views of individual authors.
-All submissions are reviewed by two Board members to ensure that they are appropriate for this venue, offer an original and interesting analysis or perspective, cite relevant research, and meet our length requirements.
+All submissions are reviewed to ensure that they are appropriate for this venue, offer an original and interesting analysis or perspective, cite relevant research, and meet our length requirements.

-Latinx Talk employs a partially blind peer review process for short-form research, informed commentary, reports, and creative work.
-In a partially blind review, the identities of authors are unknown to reviewers at the time of review, however authors may know the identities of reviewers if reviewers choose to be non-anonymous.
-Roundtable submissions are collectively peer reviewed by participants and Editorial Board in open peer review (identities of authors and reviewers are known to both).
+Latinx Talk employs a peer review process for all submissions, except Interviews, which are reviewed by an editor.
 Our peer review processes are aimed at maintaining intellectual integrity and fairness, while also enacting a feminist woman-of-color editorial ethos in which we recognize our shared responsibility to each other and to our fields.
 This process grew out of our publication history: Latinx Talk began in 2011 as Mujeres Talk and under that name published over 130 essays/submissions.
 From 2011 to 2013, we functioned as an edited and reviewed site.
 From 2013 to 2017 we maintained non-anonymous Editorial Board peer review of all submissions.
 In May of 2017 we stopped accepting submissions to Mujeres Talk.
 In September 2017, we launched Latinx Talk with an expanded Editorial Board and a new Advisory Board.

 Latinx Talk strives to include in its Editorial and Advisory Boards individuals from varied regions; disciplines; ethnic/racial/gender/sexual subjectivities; and life experience.